SeriouslyBaked/ChugLab/content/_index.md

 intro:
     header: <img src="img/ChugGold.gif" alt="CHUG"><img src="img/LabGold.gif" alt="LAB">
-    text: 'Where real men go to drink real beer and listen to manly music - Chug Lab is more than just a bar, more than just music and more than just drinking!
+    text: 'While ChugLab has yet to open, we are all counting the days in eager anticipaction of a new revelation - the best beer and metal in town.<br>Where real men go to drink real beer and listen to manly music - Chug Lab is more than just a bar, more than just music and more than just drinking!
 At Chug Lab we play Metal and only Metal, while our long time resident Beer Brewer, brews and serves some amazing craft beers.'

 beer:
     header: "Chug Lab Menu"